Malawi: Golomoti Solar

 Building Malawi’s solar energy future

-Golomoti Solar is a 20MWAC solar photovoltaic project with a 5MWh battery energy storage system (BESS) at Dedza, approximately 100km south east of Malawi’s capital, Lilongwe.
+Golomoti Solar is a 20MWAC solar photovoltaic project with a 10MWh battery energy storage system (BESS) at Dedza, approximately 100km south east of Malawi’s capital, Lilongwe.
 The plant will connect to the adjacent Golomoti substation which will evacuate power via an 132kV transmission line, facilitating delivery of much-needed power to Malawi’s national grid.
-Golomoti Solar will be the third of Malawi’s commercial-scale solar photovoltaic plants, and the first with a BESS
+Golomoti Solar is the third of Malawi’s commercial-scale solar photovoltaic plants, and the first with a BESS